dangreen/speed-up-with-browserslist/en/index.md

 Already mentioned [Autoprefixer](https://github.com/postcss/autoprefixer), [postcss-preset-env](https://preset-env.cssdb.org) and [babel-preset-env](https://babeljs.io/docs/en/babel-preset-env) under the hood use Browserslist, and if your project has a Browserslist config, project code will be compiled for these browsers.

 At this stage, we can come to the following conclusion: the newer browsers we are targeting, the less bundle size we get.
-At the same time, we should not forget that in the real world not every single user has the newest browser, and the website should be accessible for all the users, or at least for the most of them.
+At the same time, we should not forget that in the real world not every single user has the newest browser, and the website should be accessible for all users, or at least for the most of them.
 What can be done under these considerations?

 ## Browser targeting variants